aniasobo/portfolio/goals/week-1-todos.md

 - [x] TDD

 ### Personal
-- [ ] take daily notes from workshops
+- [x] take daily notes from workshops
-- [ ] pairing feedback
+- [x] pairing feedback
-- [ ] daily review of focus on week's goals & progress
+- [x] daily review of focus on week's goals & progress
-- [ ] check on upcoming topics & challenges
+- [x] check on upcoming topics & challenges
 - [ ] learn VS Code shortcuts
 - [ ] learn the difference between 'require' and 'require_relative' and why the latter works in irb
-- [ ] Rspec research
+- [ ] look into Bloom's taxonomy
+- [x] study types of evidence
+- [ ] learn how to use feature_spec.rb to automate feature tests (more info in Solution to step 12 of Boris Bikes challenge)